keepassxreboot/keepassxc/INSTALL.md

 **Note:** If you are on MacOS you must add this parameter to **Cmake**, with the Qt version you have installed<br/> `-DCMAKE_PREFIX_PATH=/usr/local/Cellar/qt5/5.6.2/lib/cmake/`

-You will have the compiled KeePassXR binary inside the `./build/src/` directory.
+You will have the compiled KeePassXC binary inside the `./build/src/` directory.

 Common cmake parameters
 ```